John Lewis Black Friday deals 2019 - 20% off sale goes live early

 When it comes to Black Friday events John Lewis’s deals are among the best in the UK as they push everything from TVs to laptops, to toys and tech.

-John Lewis’ Black Friday event kicks off today (Friday, 22nd November) – a week early.
+John Lewis’ Black Friday event kicked off on Friday, 22nd November – a week early.
 The main event is on 29th November, followed swiftly by Cyber Monday on 2nd December.

 The department store’s Never Knowingly Undersold policy means it checks its prices constantly comparing them to its competitors – which is great on Black Friday when there are so many deals to sift through.
 There’s also a two-year guarantee on most products at John Lewis and five years on TVs, which adds value when you match up the price to other brands.